 This example, while dramatic, is not farfetched.
-One of our committee members presently has a case in which the defendant had a leasehold interest in property that was used to grow marijuana.
+The proposed change will unjustly enrich the government whenever a third party owner fails to file a claim, even if the defendant had only a 1% interest in the property or a non-ownership interest.
+One of our committee members is presently defending a case in which the defendant had a leasehold interest in real property that was used to grow marijuana.
 The government knew at the time it returned the indictment that someone else owned the property, but it nevertheless claimed criminal forfeiture of the property.
-Fortunately, the owners filed a third party claim and established their superior interest.
+Fortunately, the owners filed a third party claim -- at their own considerable expense -- and established their superior interest.
 The government then commenced a separate civil forfeiture action against the property, forcing the third party to litigate the same matter again under a different set of legal rules and a different standard.

-As the Supreme Court has recognized, any fairness in the adversarial process "is of particular importance ... where the Government has a direct pecuniary interest in the outcome of the proceeding."
+Instead of instituting reforms to stave off such abuses, the current proposal would make them routine.
+It was in connection with a forfeiture case, after all, that the Supreme Court pointed out that fairness in the adversarial process "is of particular importance ... where the Government has a direct pecuniary interest in the outcome of the proceeding."
 United States v.
 Good Real Property, 510 U.S. 43, 126 L.Ed.2d 490, 504 (1993).
 Likewise, "it makes sense to scrutinize governmental action more closely when the State stands to benefit."
 Id. at 505, quoting Harmelin v.
 Michigan, 501 U.S. 957, 978 n.9 (1991) (Scalia, J., concurring).
-This proposed change will unjustly enrich the government whenever a third party owner fails to file a claim, even if the defendant had only a 1% interest in the property.
-Far from "streamlining" the process so as to facilitate such a result, the Committee should be scrutinizing the process for ways to increase procedural fairness.
+Far from "streamlining" the process so as to facilitate such a result, the Judicial Conference should be scrutinizing the process for ways to increase procedural fairness.
+If the goal is to avoid any possibility of two hearings on the same issue, which is the ostensible motivation for the entire fundamental restructuring of criminal forfeiture procedure that this Rule would create, the solution is to let the defendant appear in the ancillary hearing and to allow a jury trial there.
+Unfortunately tracking the Department's single-minded advocacy, the proposed Committee Note (ll.

-The Explanatory Note (ll.
 421-27, 447-49) states that the court would still have to make a finding that at least one of the defendants had a "legal or possessory interest" in the property, even if no one files a claim in the ancillary hearing.
 This is a meaningless "safeguard."
-Any such finding, under the procedure defined by the proposed rule, would amount to an ex parte determination.
-It would be a rare case in which at least one of the defendants did not have at least a possessory interest in the property, yet a mere possessory interest, under the law, provides no basis at all for forfeiture.
+It is not apparent when or in what proceeding that determination would be made under this proposal; the proposed rule nowhere calls for it.
+Any such finding, under the procedure defined by the proposal, would be a mere ex parte determination.
+In any event, it would be a rare case in which at least one of the defendants did not have at least a possessory interest in the property, yet a mere possessory interest, under the law, provides no basis at all for forfeiture.